Become an Agency Partner

 To be considered for partnership, an organization must:

-- Be registered on Alaska 211 and provide additional resource information (such as SNAP outreach materials) to those seeking assistance.
+Be registered with Alaska 211 and provide basic resource information (e.g., SNAP, local services) to those receiving food.

 What types of organizations does Food Bank of Alaska prioritize for partnership?